vikramraajakaruppannan/Deltaforge/README.md

-# Career Compass – AI Job & Career Assistant
+# Smart Campus Assistant – AI Study Helper

-Career Compass is an AI-powered tool that helps students understand their job readiness, improve resumes, and prepare for career opportunities.
-It analyzes job descriptions, evaluates resumes, identifies missing skills, and gives clear guidance for stronger job applications.
+Smart Campus Assistant is an AI-powered tool designed to help college students study more efficiently.
+It organizes scattered lecture materials and provides quick, intelligent learning support.

 ---

-## 🚀 Features
+## 🚀 What It Does

-### ⭐ Job Description + Resume Analysis
-Paste or upload a job description and your resume.
-The system compares both and provides a simple, easy-to-understand analysis.
+### 📂 Upload Course Materials
+Students can easily upload PDFs, documents, and PPTs through a drag-and-drop interface.
+The assistant uses these files as the main source for all answers.

 ---

-### ⭐ Match Score
-Get a clear rating such as **“Strong Match – 8/10”** showing how well you fit the job requirements.
+### 💬 Natural Language Q&A
+Students can ask questions in plain language.
+The assistant gives accurate, context-based answers directly from the uploaded materials.

 ---

-### ⭐ Skill Gap Detection
-The assistant highlights skills or tools missing from your resume, for example:

-> “This role requires **Docker** and **AWS**, but your resume doesn’t mention them.”
+### ✍️ Automatic Summaries
+Long lectures or bulky PDFs are condensed into short, clear summaries to help students learn faster.

 ---

-### ⭐ Actionable Improvement Tips
-You receive at least one specific suggestion to strengthen your application:

-> “Add your Python project to your resume — it aligns with their backend needs.”
+### 📝 Practice Quiz Generation
+The assistant can automatically create quizzes based on the course materials to help boost retention and exam preparation.

 ---

-### ⭐ Natural Language Career Q&A
-Ask any career-related question, such as:
-- “What skills should I learn for data science?”
-- “Am I ready for a frontend developer role?”
-- “Which certifications help in cloud engineering?”

-The assistant gives helpful, personalized answers.
+## 📘 Suggested Data Sources
+- Student’s own notes and uploaded materials
+- Wikipedia (for general knowledge)
+- NCERT textbooks and other public educational sources

 ---

 ## 🎯 Purpose
-Career Compass helps students:
+The Smart Campus Assistant helps students:
-- Understand their readiness for job roles
+- Understand their study materials quickly
+- Prepare for exams efficiently
+- Reduce time spent searching through PDFs
-- Improve resumes and applications
+- Improve learning with quizzes and summaries
-- Discover missing skills
-- Learn what to work on next
-- Get guidance on career paths

 ---

-## 📌 Summary
-Career Compass acts as a smart mentor, making job preparation easier, clearer, and more effective for students.
+Smart Campus Assistant makes studying simpler, faster, and smarter.